Scifabric/app-flickrperson/doc/flickrperson.rst

   * **URL_m**: http://farm4.staticflickr.com/3208/2945647308_f048cc1633_m.jpg
   * **URL_b**: http://farm4.staticflickr.com/3208/2945647308_f048cc1633_b.jpg

+.. note:

+    Flickr creates from the original image, different cropped versions of the image.
+Flickr uses a pattern to distinguish them: **_m** for medium size, and **_b** for the big ones.
+There are more options, so if you need more help in this matter, check the official Flickr documentation.

 Those three variables (Link and URL for big and medium image sizes) will be stored in a JSON object::